Hildebrand Law, P.C. mobile logo

 The Court of Appeals remanded the case to the trial court for a new determination of Husband’s goodwill, with the caveat that in applying the Wisner factors, the court must ensure that it does not divide as community property future earnings that are based solely on the professional’s post-dissolution work effort.

 If you have questions about valuing goodwill of a law firm in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona community property and family law attorneys have over 100 years of combined experience successfully representing clients in community property disputes and family law cases.
+Our Arizona community property and family law attorneys have decades of combined experience successfully representing clients in community property disputes and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.